24mu13/gitbook-synology/migrate-drives.md

 - [Can I reduce the number of drives in an existing storage pool or replace the drives with smaller capacity ones?](https://kb.synology.com/en-br/DSM/tutorial/Reduce_RAID_drives)
 - [How do I change an ext4 volume to a Btrfs volume?](https://kb.synology.com/en-my/DSM/tutorial/How_to_change_from_ext4_volume_to_btrfs_volume)

 [^1]: Setting a bigger number (e.g. 64K) should make the process faster but you could encounter an error like `No space left on target`

+[^2]: Even if available on [optware](https://github.com/Entware/Entware/wiki/Install-on-Synology-NAS) to be used directly inside the NAS, the package **mdadm** does not contain the _convert_ command!